 Adam Malka, University of Oklahoma

-John C. Marquez, Omohundro Institute
+John C. Marquez, University of California-Riverside

 John Garrison Marks, American Association for State and Local History

-Christina Mobley, Newcastle University
+Christina Mobley, Newcastle University, United Kingdom

 Solsirée del Moral, Amherst College

-Alberto Ortiz, University of Iowa
+Alberto Ortiz, University of Texas-Arlington

 Patrick Otim, Bates College